Stationary broken parity states in active matter models: Introduction

 \section{Introduction}

-The onset of spontaneous motion, i.e.~the transition from a resting state to directed motion, is observed in many hydrodynamic~\cite{GGGC1991pra,SBL1988prl} systems.
+The onset of spontaneous motion, i.e., the transition from a resting state to directed motion, is observed in many hydrodynamic~\cite{GGGC1991pra,SBL1988prl} systems.
 Examples include moving interfaces in directional solidification~\cite{SBL1988prl}, traveling spatially extended waves in a partially filled horizontal annulus with a rotating outer wall~\cite{MHAW1988pra}, traveling localized structures in binary fluid convection~\cite{NAC1990prl} and spatiotemporal chaos in directional viscous fingering \cite{RaMC1990prl}.
 Analogous behavior is also reported in e.g., optical~\cite{SCMG2019prl,JCMG2016prl,GMDS1990prl,AAS-PRE-96} and reaction-diffusion~\cite{KrischerPRL1994,OrGuilPRE98,P-PRL-01,Gurevich2004} systems.
-Furthermore, motion is particularly essential for ``living'' systems like bacteria, animals, or (artificial) microswimmers which transform different forms of energy into self-propelled directed motion, giving rise to a wide variety of models for active media \cite{MJRL2013rmp,BFMR2022prx}.
-In these models the transition between resting and traveling states is of particular interest \cite{ZiSA2012jrsi,MeLo2013prl,SATB2014c,OpGT2018pre,StJT2021arxiv}.
+Furthermore, motion is essential for ``living'' systems like bacteria, animals, or (artificial) microswimmers which transform different forms of energy into self-propelled directed motion, giving rise to a wide variety of models for so-called active matter \cite{MJRL2013rmp,BFMR2022prx}.
+In these models the transition between resting and traveling states is of particular interest \cite{ZiSA2012jrsi,MeLo2013prl,SATB2014c,OpGT2018pre,StJT2022sm}.

 The common property of all these systems is that they are permanently out-of-equilibrium, and so ``active'' as opposed to ``passive''.
-Passive systems, i.e., systems described by kinetic equations that have a variational structure \cite{Onsa1931pr1,Onsa1931pr2,Doi2011jpcm}, can be written in the form of gradient dynamics of an underlying energy (or Lyapunov) functional $\mathcal{F}$.
+Here, passive systems are systems described by kinetic equations that have a variational structure \cite{Onsa1931pr1,Onsa1931pr2,Doi2011jpcm}, and can be written in the form of gradient dynamics on an underlying energy (or Lyapunov) functional $\mathcal{F}$.
+In multicomponent systems the passive nature results in purely reciprocal interactions, i.e., couplings that obey the equivalent of Newton's third law for continuum models.
 Such models describe evolution towards stable or metastable equilibria corresponding to global and local minima of the energy functional, respectively.
-Hence, no persistent time-periodic behavior such as traveling or standing oscillations is possible and all asymptotic states are time-independent, i.e., stationary.
+Thus no persistent time-periodic behavior such as traveling or standing oscillations is possible and all asymptotic states are time-independent, i.e., stationary.
 Important examples include the Allen-Cahn, Cahn-Hilliard, Swift-Hohenberg and phase field crystal models \cite{Cahn1965jcp,HoHa1977rmp,EKHG2002prl,BuKn2006pre,EGUW2019springer}.